 A Pet's Death

 Animals provide companionship, acceptance, and emotional support.
-So when a beloved pet dies, it's not unusual to feel overwhelmed by the intensity of the sorrow.
+When a beloved pet dies, it's not unusual to feel overwhelmed by the intensity of the sorrow.
 Other people may find it hard to understand such a reaction to what they may see as the loss of "just" a pet, and they may, therefore, be less understanding of this grief.
 However, the loss is significant and one should give oneself permission to mourn.

 When someone's death is expected, those close to that person may experience anticipatory grief.
 "Like grief that occurs after the death of a loved one," the National Cancer Institute explains, "anticipatory grief involves mental, emotional, cultural, and social responses."
-It can involve symptoms of depression, increased concern for the dying person, and emotional preparation for the death
+It can involve symptoms of depression, increased concern for the dying person, and emotional preparation for the death.

 Grief is painful and exhausting.
 Therefore, it sometimes seems easier to avoid confronting these feelings.
 But working through sorrow and allowing themselves to express such feelings can help a bereaved person recover.